1951 FENDER NOCASTER

 The single-row Kluson Deluxe tuners, featuring a patent number, and the fact that the tips of the tuning knob shafts do not protrude, are also specifications from around mid-1952.

-The round extra cavity beneath the pickguard clearly indicates that this is a prototype.
+The round extra cavity under the pickguard clearly indicates that this is a prototype.
 Normally, a long, narrow vertical extra cavity is provided, extending from the front pickup to the controls.

 A nail hole located next to the front pickup.

-The handwritten date beneath the finish is another valuable indication that this is an original.
+The handwritten date under the finish is another valuable indication that this is an original.

 The switch is a CENTRALAB (CRL) 3-way lever type.
-This switch was used from the birth of the Telecaster in 1950 until around 1962; it features a large Bakelite knob, commonly known as a "barrel knob."
+This switch was used from 1950, when the Telecaster was born, until around 1962; it features a large Bakelite knob, commonly known as a "barrel knob."

 The knob is an early dome-style knob from 1950 to 1951, characterized by its gently rounded top.